ctp-eos/ctp-sci/Dark Universe Solved.md

 - **It does not interact with normal matter electromagnetically.**
 - **Its only observable effect is through gravitation.**

-➡️ In the CTP model, this is because **CeFR boundaries prevent all interactions except gravity**, explained by the **C-energy Realities Exclusionary Principle** *(including principles of gravity as a non-gauge force)*.
+➡️ In the CTP model, this is because **CeFR boundaries prevent all interactions except gravity**, explained by the **C-energy Realities Exclusionary Principle** *(including/excluding principles of gravity as a non-gauge force)*.

 ---